Eye-catching and award-winning tracks and mixes wouldn’t be as great as they are without a DAW software.

 Aside from these, DAW software can also read MIDI Data or Musical Instrument Digital Interface Data.
 This way, you can plug your keyboard directly to your computer.
 With the MIDI data, you can edit the pitch, key, and others.

-Lastly, although not all, but some DAWs feature VST plug-in which allows editors to choose from ranging choices of different instruments or allow a VST plug-in.
-With your MIDI keyboard, this feature can switch it from a Grand Piano to an analogue synthesizer.
+Lastly, although not all, some DAWs feature a VST plug-in which allows editors to choose from ranging choices of different instruments or allow a VST plug-in.
+With your MIDI keyboard, this feature can switch it from a Grand Piano to an analog synthesizer.